Consultation process

 The objections to the proposed redistribution will be published, and comments will be invited.

-This stage of consultation is expected to commence by April 2026.
+This stage of consultation will commence after the period for objections on the proposed redistribution in 2026.
 Comments will be open for a period of 10 days.

 The commencement of each of these stages of consultation must be publicly notified through the Queensland Government Gazette and will be promoted through other channels to encourage public participation.